gauravgulati15/GreatShare/README.md

 ## Accomplishment that we are proud of

-We were able to come up with a great idea and were also able to implement is while using so many new technologies we are definetely proud of this.
+We were able to come up with a great idea and were also able to implement it while using so many new technologies we are definitely proud of this.

 ## What we learned?

-We were able to learn about many technologies such as cockroachDB, twillio, the clarifai API apart from this we are were also able to learn about team work .
+We were able to learn about many technologies such as CockroachDB, Twillio, the Clarifai API apart from this we were also able to learn about team work .

 ## What's next for GreatShare?

 GreatShare aims on improving continuously.
-We are always looking forward to improve our quality.
+We are always looking forward to improving our quality.
 Our goals right now are to scale up and add more features and add content moderation for videos.